plutec/shutterFW/README.md

 - [X] Integration with HomeAssistant
 - [X] Remove all the content and the file config.h.
 Make it dynamic and configurable in web interface.
 - [X] Code clean (hehe)
+- [X] Control the device from the management webpage
+- [X] Set different levels of open (for instance: 30%, 50%, 70%, 90%)
 - [ ] Add mDNS (Not yet)
-- [ ] Set different levels of open (for instance: 20%, 40%, 50%, 70%)
-- [ ] Control the device from the management webpage